monadius/hol_server/README.md

 set_jrh_lexer;;
 ```

+A server can be stopped by typing `CTRL + C` inside the server terminal.
+Note that `CTRL + C` does not stop a server when there is a connected client.
+Instead, `CTRL + C` will interrupt a command executed by a server.

 ## Protocol

 All result strings are escaped with `String.escaped`.
 All server messages end with the newline character `\n`.
 All commands sent to a server should be terminated with a single `\n`.
 The command text should be escaped (they are processed with `Scanf.unescaped`).